Dead-M/Convertis/README.md

 1.Learn and have Fun

 2.Ask all the question's you want.
-"We are all here to learn" 2.2 Get on echothers A@$ to program keep ech other working.
+"We are all here to learn"
+    @X@ 2.2 Get on echothers A@$ to program keep ech other working.

 3.NO Political Politics
- -3.3 Offensive launguge is a form of expreshion just dont Express to much
+ @X@ 3.3 Offensive launguge is a form of expreshion just dont Express to much

 4.No Arguing to much